manabiseijin/ytel/README.md

 ![demonstration](pic/demonstration.gif)

-This project was inspired by [elfeed](https://github.com/skeeto/elfeed/) and [Invidious](https://github.com/omarroth/invidious) (it does indeed use the Invidious APIs).
+This project uses the [Invidious](https://github.com/omarroth/invidious) API.

 ## Installation
 This project is on [MELPA](https://melpa.org/): you should be able to `M-x package-install RET ytdious`.
 Another option is to clone this repository under your `load-path`.